ClarkFordham/hand-analysis-tool/README.md

 - run hands in the database through a GTO solver that mathematically analyzes play
 - no current intentions to include a HUD in this application, but that may change

-Currently not accepting any pull requests as this is a personal project at the moment.
+Currently not accepting any pull requests as this is a personal project.